kieran-mackle/hypervehicle/docs/source/hangar.md

 # HyperVehicle Hangar

-This page is a showcase of vehicle geometries possible using *hypervehicle*.
+This page is a showcase of vehicle geometries possible using <tt>HyperVehicle</tt>.
 Note that all of these vehicles can be accessed via the `hypervehicle.hangar` namespace.
 For example, to generate the X-43A geometry shown below, the following code can be used.